 Google is taking on all comers in the digital assistant space.
 But the grudge match that's developed between Google and Amazon has become a focal point of CES.
 Amazon takes a low-key approach compared to Google.
 But look around the massive show and you'll be hard-pressed to find a device that doesn't have a "Works with Alexa" label every few feet.

 The stakes are higher than ever for Google.
 It had been slowly catching up to Amazon in the smart speaker market until this year, when Google's growth bombed.
 The company's share of the market shrank to 12% from roughly 30%, while Amazon grew to 37% from about 32%, according to Canalys.
 Chinese companies Alibaba and Baidu emerged as new threats, with each overtaking Google.

 "Amazon had a head start and hasn't let up," said Avi Greengart, lead analyst at Techsponential.
 "Google needs to show its own momentum."

 The search giant made a good case for why its software could outsmart rivals at the last CES.
-The company smartphones.
-None of the competing digital assistants have features that are as ambitious.that could translate conversations in real time, a feature that leans into Google's formidable machine learning and engineering chops.
-Earlier this month, Google to
+The company announced a new interpreter mode that could translate conversations in real time, a feature that leans into Google's formidable machine learning and engineering chops.
+Earlier this month, Google brought the feature to

 For the most part, Google has made that hardware push to serve one end: Spread Assistant far and wide.
-At the October event, executives talked up the idea of "," an always-on, always-connected vision of the future that puts Google's services all around you.
+At the October event, executives talked up the idea of "ambient computing," an always-on, always-connected vision of the future that puts Google's services all around you.
 Assistant is the centerpiece of that strategy, an extension of Google's iconic search engine.

 "Whether it's on computers, phones or smart speakers," Greengart said, "wherever a search starts, Google wants to be a part of it."